BR0kEN-/cikit/docs/_documentation/project/mysql-import-strategies/README.md

 Create and fetch database snapshots from [Platform.sh](https://platform.sh).

-The configuration of the strategy for this hosting platform is similar to [Pantheon](#pantheon) except value for `strategy` key that must be `platformsh` and `pantheon` variable that must not be existent in favor of `platformsh`.
+The configuration of a strategy for this hosting platform is similar to [Pantheon](#pantheon) except value for the `strategy` key, that must be `platformsh`, and `pantheon` variable, that must not be existent in favor of `platformsh`.

 {% raw %}
 ```yaml